By Julian Verdon

 WOODLAND – Deputy Public Defender Martha Sequeira and Judge Peter Williams grew frustrated when the defendant would not stop talking.

 Defendant Gustavo Zavala came to court with an interpreter because he did not speak English.
 He was charged with a misdemeanor for violation of probation under a failure to appear, which led to his subsequent arrest and in-custody status.

 The defense did not want to hold him in custody because of California’s new Temporary Emergency Bail Schedule, designed to lower and protect jail populations amid the COVID-19 pandemic.

 The Temporary Emergency Bail Schedule made most misdemeanor arrests cite and release instead of an in-custody holding of the defendant—and Sequeira expressed concern as to why her client was being held on misdemeanor charges.

 “I am not quite sure what is keeping [Zavala] in custody.
 If there was a failure to appear warrant that was issued earlier and what the Emergency Bail Schedule is, I don’t even know if he has felonies or misdemeanors,” the defense counsel said.

-Sara Johnson, a paralegal at the Public Defender’s Office, responded, “The cases he has right now are misdemeanors.
+Robin Johnson, the District Attorney, responded, “The cases he has right now are misdemeanors.
 There was a failure to appear warrant issued, which I am assuming is how he ended up being in custody.”

 The court hearing did not expand on why Zavala’s failure to appear for a misdemeanor charge put him into custody rather than a cite and release.